 California State University Chico: Many people commute to Chico, which is 75 miles south of Redding and approximately a one hour and ten minute drive.
 This University also offers some outreach classes in the Redding area.

 The community started like many others and was inhabited by the American Indians.
-The settlers came to Old Shasta during the Gold Rush and started the community down the path that it has taken.
+The settlers came to Old Shasta during the Gold Rush and started the greater Redding community down the path that it has taken.
 As the Railroad expanded northward to Redding in 1872, it came to an ending point at the base of the mountains and stopped.
 The Railroad laid out the town and started selling lots, the first main street was California St where the historic Lorenz Hotel still stands.
 From the mining boom in the early 1900's to the timber industry in the 1950's and 60's, much has happened to make this area the focal point of the north state.
 One of the more prominent occurrences is the construction of Shasta Dam as part of the Central Valley Project finished in 1945.
 You can visit the Historical Society on the web, they are located in the Links section of this site where you can read all about the events that molded this area.

 Oh my!
 Where would we be without water?
-With three major lakes nearby: Shasta, Whiskeytown, and Trinity, and four major rivers: the Sacramento, the McCloud, the Pit and the Trinity make Shasta County a haven for water lovers.
-This abundance of water has been used to make the semi-desert Central Valley one of the most productive agricultural areas in the world.
+With three major lakes nearby: Shasta, Whiskeytown, and Trinity, and four major rivers: the Sacramento, the McCloud, the Pit and the Trinity it makes Shasta County a haven for water lovers.
+This abundance of water has been used to help make the semi-desert Central Valley one of the most productive agricultural areas in the world.
 When we consider at our day-to-day use, this abundance makes water much less of an issue than in many areas.
 In most of the surrounding rural areas it is common for a well to provide domestic water.

 I hope this has given you a brief overview of this area and some of its attributes.
 We who live here are truly the lucky ones.
 The outdoor lifestyle along with affordable housing, low crime rate, excellent educational system, and enviable climate attract many people from larger urban areas and across the nation.
 This may be the place you want to call home.